Lalapinkbun/La-Spin/Achievement.md

 sooo lucky bro

 > [!NOTE]
-> These are just a plan, the full achievement will be updated in v1.2.0
+> The following are just a plan, the full achievement will be updated in v1.2.0

 15. **Stalemate** -> get same shape on 1st and 4th slot, and get other shape on 2nd and 3rd on 4-column slot.
 well, the most furthest distance in the world.